-If you have any questions about this report or concerning your water utility, please contact Dent Kirkland at (435) 864-2759.
+If you have any questions about this report or concerning your water utility, please contact Dent Kirkland at (435) 864-2759 dkirkland@delta.utah.gov.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held the first and third Thursday of each month at 7 p.m. at the city offices.
+They are held the first and third Wednesday of each month at 7 p.m. at the city offices 76 North 200 West.

 Delta City routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2017.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2019.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.